Link Search Menu Expand Document

 • A new oral presentation about gpaw-tools is presented at MSNG2022 (September 22, 2022).

-• We had a small deparment-wide hands-on activity about installation and basic usage of ASE, GPAW and gpaw-tools software at Gazi Univ.
+• We had a small department-wide hands-on activity about the installation and basic usage of ASE, GPAW, and gpaw-tools software at Gazi Univ.
 Dept. of Phys.
 (August 8, 2022).

 • gpaw-tools version 22.7.0 released (July 12, 2022).